Fulmofan/monero-site/resources/developer-guides/daemon-rpc.md

 * *tx_count* - unsigned int; Total number of non-coinbase transaction in the chain.
 * *tx_pool_size* - unsigned int; Number of transactions that have been broadcast but not included in a block.
 * *untrusted* - boolean; States if the result is obtained using the bootstrap mode, and is therefore not trusted (`true`), or when the daemon is fully synced and thus handles the RPC locally (`false`)
-* *update_available* - boolean; States if a newer Monero software version is available.
+* *update_available* - boolean; States if a newer Salvium software version is available.
-* *version* - string; The version of the Monero software the node is running.
+* *version* - string; The version of the Salvium software the node is running.
 * *was_bootstrap_ever_used* - boolean; States if a bootstrap node has ever been used since the daemon started.
 * *white_peerlist_size* - unsigned int; White Peerlist Size
 * *wide_cumulative_difficulty* - Cumulative difficulty of all blocks in the blockchain as a hexadecimal string representing a 128-bit number.